algolia/magento/_src/m2-analytics-overview.md

 **Popular searches:** Searches performed the more often by your users.

 **Popular results:** Results the most often displayed on the results list after a search.
+There are view and edit links for your to review and update the result product/category/page.

 **No results searches:** Searches that retrieved 0 results, either because a word didn't match, or because some filters excluded all of the matching results.
 A search with no results can often be optimized by improving keywords used in the dataset, or by adding synonyms.